Kraken’s Joey Daccord and Panthers’ Matt Kiersted go from Charlotte teammates to opponents

 Lauzon goes back in lineup

-Jeremy Lauzon went back into the lineup on Sunday after he sat out Friday’s loss against the Blues.
+Jeremy Lauzon went back into the lineup Sunday after he sat out Friday’s loss against the Blues.
 The night before that game, he took two third-period penalties, one of which the Sharks scored on to make it a one-goal game.

 The Kraken survived that, but it led to Lauzon watching a game on the sidelines.
 He went in for Haydn Fleury, who has played just one game since Jan.
 1.